Free English Level Test: Find Your CEFR Level (A2 to C1) in 10 Minutes

 Reading your results:

-- Mostly A2 ticks → You are at A2, possibly reaching B1 in some skills
+- Mostly A2 ticks → You are at A2, possibly reaching B1 in some skills.
+See what A2 (Elementary) English looks like in practice to confirm the fit and plan the move to B1.

-- Mostly B1 ticks → You are at B1, review B2 descriptors for stretch goals
+- Mostly B1 ticks → You are at B1.
+See What Is B1 English Level? to confirm the fit, then review B2 descriptors for stretch goals

 - Mostly B2 ticks → You are at B2; start practising C1 grammar and vocabulary

-- Mostly C1 ticks → You are at C1 or above
+- Mostly C1 ticks → You are at C1 or above.
+See what C1 (Advanced) English looks like in practice for the grammar, vocabulary, and exam mapping.

 Step 3: Find Your Weakest Skill